webbrandon/simple-secure-auth/lessons/section-one.md

+# Section One: Secured Web Connection Template
-# Create a Baseline Template
+## Create a Baseline Template with Express
 When beginning a project development plan engineers will need to translate the designs to a structure for developing, testing and maintaining the software.
 Theses designs provide engineers with the information required to develop a baseline template that facilitates data for the project.
 We can use the Express command-line tool to accomplish this quickly and apply the current best practices.

-## Generating An Express Application
+## Generating an Express Application
 To do this you need to make sure you have installed Express4 globally, you can refer to earlier tutorials about this.
 This requires the use of a command-line console.
 Open your console and navigate to the the project workspace folder where you will be saving your project.
 Run the following command:

 ```command-line